NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 Handling borderline areas
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-With the option ``--allow-borderline-data``, ``sfs`` tries to to do a better job at resolving the terrain in areas where the only available data is a mix of barely lit and shadow pixels.
-The level of detail noticeably improves with this option in those areas.
-However, likely the slopes are shallower than they would be if the data was better.
+With the option ``--allow-borderline-data``, ``sfs`` is able to do a better job at resolving the terrain in areas where the the illumination is weak and there are many shadows.
+In the example in :numref:`sfs_borderline_fig`, in some input images the top portion was lit, and in some the bottom portion.
+With this option, as it can be seen, the blur in the transition zone is removed.
+The craters are still too shallow, but that is a known issue with weak illumination, and something to to be addressed at a future time.

-For now this works only on small clips with 1-3 carefully chosen images.
+One may need to then use the ``sfs_blend`` tool (:numref:`sfs_blend`) to further tune the areas in permanent shadow after doing SfS.

 .. figure:: images/sfs_borderline.png
    :name: sfs_borderline_fig
    :alt: SfS with borderline image data.

-   A max-lit mosaic in a low-light area (left), the SfS result without option ``--allow-borderline-data`` (middle) and with it (right).
-See the text about this option's limitations.
+   The SfS result without option ``--allow-borderline-data`` (left), with it (center), and the max-lit mosaic (right).
+It can be seen in the max-lit mosaic that the illumination direction is quite different in the top and bottom halves (which appear to be separated by a horizontal ridge), which was causing issues for the algorithm.

 .. _sfs-lola: